Mariah Carey Hair Stylist Arrested: 400 Adderall, Oxycodone, Xanax On Plane

 The pop star posted a photo of the two kissing on Instagram.

-“No one knows what it means, but it’s provocative… it gets the people going!” ????
+“No one knows what it means, but it’s provocative… it gets the people going!”????

 A post shared by Mariah Carey (@mariahcarey) on